yoga-and-meditation/yoga-and-meditation/README.md

 ## 🚀 Getting Started

-To get started with the project, follow these steps:
+To begin with the project, follow these steps:

-1. Clone the repository: `git clone https://github.com/yoga-with-sheetal/website.git`
+1. Clone the repository: `git clone https://github.com/yoga-and-meditation/yoga-and-meditation`
-2. Navigate to the project directory: `cd yoga-meditation-counseling`
+2. Navigate to the project directory: `cd yoga-and-meditation`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm run dev`
-5. Open your web browser and visit [http://localhost:3000](http://localhost:3000) to view the web page
+5. Open your web browser and visit [http://localhost:3000](http://localhost:3000) to explore the web page.

 ## 🤝 Contributing